JeppeKlitgaard/DTU-02613-TimeSeries/report/report.typ

   caption: [Decay of weights in the Weighted Least Squares model for $λ≡0.9$.]
 ) <fig:plot_3_2_weights>

+To better visualise the weights, we plot the training data where the opacity of the individual observations is given by their weight in the WLS model parameterised by $λ=0.9$:

+#figure(
+  image("static_output/plot_3_2_decaying_weights.png", width: 50%),
+  caption: [Forgetting in WLS Model visualised using training data set for $λ≡0.9$.]
+) <fig:plot_3_2_decaying_weights>

 === Sums of weights

-We find that the sum of the weights is given by:
+We find that the sum of the weights is given by a geometric sequence:

 $
   sum_(i=1)^N λ^(N-i) = (1 - λ^N)/(1 - λ)